 Steak Ala Mama: Final Thoughts

-Steak ala mama is one of the best steak recipes I’ve tried.
-It has plenty of garlic and dry sherry for an additional flavor.
+Steak ala Mama is one of the best steak recipes I’ve tried.
+It has plenty of garlic and dry sherry for additional flavor.

 Follow the recipe steps I’ve outlined above, and you’ll have a delicious dinner.
 Or, you can cook your steak in a pan if you don’t feel like firing up the grill.

-If you’re looking for high-quality, flavorful meat for this recipe and other dishes, check out your ButcherBox review.
-ButcherBox lets you choose your subscription boxes of sustanbly-sourced meat, all antibiotic and hormone-free.
+If you’re looking for high-quality, flavorful meat for this recipe and other dishes, check out our honest review of ButcherBox.
+ButcherBox lets you choose your subscription boxes of sustainably sourced meat, all antibiotic and hormone-free.